North Dakota Teacher Certification and Career Guide

 This section details the teacher licensing process for applicants seeking a teaching license in North Dakota through the traditional route.
 North Dakota uses a tiered licensing system:

-• Initial In-State License: Two-year license for new teachers who have met all North Dakota licensure requirements.
+- Initial In-State License (2-year): For new teachers who have met all North Dakota licensure requirements.

-• Two-Year License: For teachers who have been working in North Dakota for less than 18 months.
+- Two-Year License: For teachers who have been teaching with an ND license for less than 18 months.

-• Five-Year License: For teachers who have been working in education for at least 18 months.
+- Five-Year License: For teachers who have been teaching with an ND license for at least 18 months.

 If you are a bachelor’s degree holder who has yet to complete a teacher preparation program, check out our guide to alternative teacher certification in North Dakota.